kaaengine/kaa/docs/tutorial/part01.rst

 You should see a 800x600 window with a black background.
 Congratulations, you got the game running!

 You cannot close the window, right?
-It's because we're not handling quit event.
+It's because we're not handling the quit event.
 Let's quickly fix it by adding this code inside the scene's update function:

 .. code-block:: python